Ayush2000Roy/happy-places-app/README.md

 1. Android SDK
 2. Android Build Tools
 3. Android Support Repository
+4. Google Maps Platform API (Places SDK for Android)
 # Getting Started
 **This sample uses Gradle buid system in Android Studio.**

 Follow through the folders above to get an idea about where to use each code.
+Detailed guide given below.

 **Step 1:** Under _activities_ the MainActivity file is automatically created.
 Copy the code from _MainActivity.kt_ from here and paste it in your file.